cfware/shadow-element/README.md

 This is not a node module, though using it likely requires node.js 8 build system.
 See [cfware/rollup-webapp] for a gulp@4 based build system template.

+This module makes use of [public class fields].

 ```sh
 npm i -D @cfware/shadow-element